 The solution does not generate enough inbound leads, and/or the number of inbound leads generated doesn’t match quality.

-A group of Sales Development Reps identify and contact prospective customers and set up meetings with solution experts (AEs).
-This is one of the most common approaches to kick-start sales—it’s often based on a service that sits on a platform (CRM).
+A group of Sales Development Reps identify and contact prospective customers and set up meetings with solution experts (AEs) often based on a CRM, although sales engagement tools are also becoming more popular.
+This is one of the most common approaches to kick-start sales — it’s often based on a service that sits on a platform (CRM).

 This applies to platform sales such as an ERP or CRM.